 Before: Apply Sunscreen

-Obviously, if you are going to exercising outdoors sunscreen in non-negotiable.
-Look for sun protection that is broad spectrum (shields you from both UVA and UVB rays), and that is sweat proof.
-Consider trying Mission Sun Defeated Spray 50 which is highly affordable, won’t clog pores, and fast drying.
+Obviously, if you are going to exercise outdoors sunscreen is non-negotiable.
+Look for sun protection that is broad-spectrum (shields you from both UVA and UVB rays), and that is sweatproof.
+Consider trying Mission Sun Defeated Spray 50 which is highly affordable, won’t clog pores, and fast-drying.
 Even if you are exercising indoors, you need to apply sunscreen if you are in a room with windows.

 UVA rays penetrate glass and lead to skin aging, so it is best to always be protected by sunscreen even indoors.